Good-Ghosting/goodghosting-protocol-v1/README.md

 There is `vDAI` faux ERC-20 token.

-* Add `ViralBank` address as a token in your wallet
+* Add `GoodGhosting` address as a token in your wallet

 * Token balance shows your accrued interest balance